 From holding state, private and educational positions Elaine mixes over 30 years of professional experience with a lifetime of personal experience in finding child nutrition solutions.

 From his early days fighting to gain educational opportunities for children in Grenada, Lt.
 Cmdr.
 Baird has dedicated his life to serving.
 He now turns his eye toward finding solutions to NH children’s food insecurity.

 Marianne brings close to 20 years of state and local Early Childhood Education experience to helping solve child nutrition concerns in the state.

-As an entrepreneur, Andy has dedicated himself to developing solutions.
-His guidance and mentoring focus is now working to improve the lives of NH children.
+As an entrepreneur, Andy has dedicated himself to developing creative, pragmatic solutions.
+His guidance and mentoring is helping improve the lives of NH children.

 Provides meals to those in need and partners with other agencies offering cooking workshops, classes, and recipes to the food-insecure population.

 Supplies its four school buildings with supplemental snacks and brings healthy food options to those students who use the MVR High School pantry.